These routines manipulate the current attributes of the named

 mvwchgat function does a cursor move before acting.

 (as in the first argument of init_pair, see curs_color(3X)).
-The opts

 Change window color

-to the foreground/background combination described by the color pair
+to the foreground/background combination described by the color

-standend is the same as attrset(A_NORMAL) or attrset(0),
+routine standend is the same as attrset(A_NORMAL) or attrset(0),

 X/Open does not mark these “restricted”, because